Fill the Stage

 “This urge to action, do the gods instill it, Or is each man’s desire a god to him, Euryalus?
 For all these hours I’ve longed To engage in battle, or to try some great Adventure.”

-If you want a helpful podcast conversation about what is happening in the Aeneid, I recommend First Things episode What Virgil Teaches America.
+If you want a helpful conversation about what is happening and accomplished in the Aeneid, I recommend First Things podcast episode What Virgil Teaches America.

 Filed Under: Personal Growth